deepsemantic/image_captioning/README.md

  - Implemented data augmentation: multi-crops, multi-scale, vectical mirroring
  - Variant Bidirectional LSTMs: Bi-F-LSTM, Bi-S-LSTM

-### Usage
+### Usage and Example
- - This work extends ["Long-term Recurrent Convolutional Networks (LRCN)"](http://jeffdonahue.com/lrcn/) to bidirectional LSTMs with data augmentation...to do
+ - This work extends ["Long-term Recurrent Convolutional Networks (LRCN)"](http://jeffdonahue.com/lrcn/) to bidirectional LSTMs with data augmentation
+ - We provide an example (flickr8K), in which you can train proposed networks
+ - (1) download flickr8 training and test images, and put it to "data/flickr8K/"
+ - (2) create databases with "flickr8K_to_hdf5_data_forward.py" and "flickr8K_to_hdf5_data_backward.py"
+ - (2) train network with "multi_train_Bi_LSTM.sh"

 ### Citation